 and wisdom to know the difference.

-Go easy on yourself--especially when life is overwhelming you.
+Go easy on yourself—especially when life is overwhelming you.
 I promise you are doing much better than you are giving yourself credit for.

 Sleep!
 Mercy!
 Priorities!
 Discernment!
 Wisdom!
 Perspective!